davidbenque/Entities-of-Interest/Readme.md

 ## Contribute

 You are invited to respond to any of the available names, the small ones in [the list](list.html).
 This can involve anything from an investigation using online [tools](#search-tools) to a complete fabrication.
-You can be a detective, an amateur sleuth, a screen-writer, a meme-artist, or anyone else!
+You can be a detective, an amateur sleuth, a screenwriter, a meme-artist, or anyone else!

 1 - Browse the list.
 Click on a name to see the brief, this includes available information about the company and a visualisation of its neighbours in the graph.